All Episodes

 They might have some cash flow, but it's allocated or it's there for insurance or what have you.

-But if somebody comes along and says, look, the four guys you're paying minimum wage, you've got to increase them by X, one of them is going to lose a job because the business owner is going to do his best not to sit there and lose money because if he loses money for too long, he's out of business.
+But if somebody comes along and says, look, the four guys you're paying minimum wage, you've got to increase them by X. One of them is going to lose a job because the business owner is going to do his best not to sit there and lose money because if he loses money for too long, he's out of business.

-And this is what I was talking about yesterday about the incremental loss of basic liberties and freedoms by all of these well-intentioned people who have convinced way too many Americans that their intentions are honorable and they love people and they're filled with compassion.
+And this is what I was talking about yesterday, about the incremental loss of basic liberties and freedoms by all of these well-intentioned people who have convinced way too many Americans that their intentions are honorable and they love people and they're filled with compassion.

 And yet everything or most everything they try as a remedy to some social problem not only doesn't work, it exacerbates the problem.

-Jeffrey Lord has a what I think is a great piece today in the American Spectator.
+Jeffrey Lord has a, what I think is a great piece today in the American Spectator.

-And I'm gonna I'm gonna go through that.
+And I'm going to go through that.

 It's a long piece.